View on GitHub

 [ntfy]

-topic = "<Enter your ntfy.sh topic name here>" # This topic can be read/written by anyone, so please use an unguessable string.
+topic = "<Enter your ntfy.sh topic name here>" # Use an unguessable string as anyone can read/write to it

 message = "PR is ready for review: {url}" # Message template